Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Method

 \section{Method}

-We tested optimal control pulses generated for random unitaries on two superconducting transmon quantum processors, the LLNL Quantum Device and Integration Testbed (QuDIT)'s standard QPU and Rigetti's Aspen-M-3.
+We tested optimal control pulses generated for random unitaries on four superconducting transmon quantum processors, the LLNL Quantum Device and Integration Testbed (QuDIT)'s standard QPU and Rigetti's Ankaa-2, Ankaa-9Q-1, and Aspen-M-3.
 The QuDIT device has a single transmon made of tantalum on a sapphire substrate that has a long energy decay time \cite{place_new_2021, tennant_low-frequency_2022}.
-Rigetti's Aspen-M-3 has 79 transmons, and we choose one representative transmon among them to focus in this work.
+Rigetti's Ankaa-2 has 84 transmons, and we choose one representative transmon among them to focus in this work.
 The hardware parameters on the two systems are listed in Table \ref{tab:param}.
+Additional data and their parameters from a single transmon on Ankaa-9Q-1 and Aspen-M-3 are presented in Appendix \ref{app:rigetti}.

 In a closed quantum system, the Hamiltonian $H$ of a superconducting transmon in the rotating frame is approximated by: